tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 } in x
 ```

-We'll be needing a *stack* of layouts.
-This will allow us to push and pop layouts as
+To do this, we'll be keeping a *stack* of layouts.
-we enter and exit them.
+This will allow us to push and pop layouts as we enter and exit them.

 ### Expecting Layouts

 Another rule we mentioned in passing before is that `let`, `where` and `of`
-all places where a layout can start.
+are places where a layout can start.
 For example, when you have:

 ```haskell
 let